hgryoo/cubrid-manual/en/admin/control.rst

 **TEMP_VOLUME_EXPAND**

-When a temporary volumes are expanded, this time is written to the event log.
-By this log, you can check what transaction brought the expansion of a temporary volumes.
+When a temporary temp volume is expanded, this time is written to the event log.
+By this log, you can check what transaction brought the expansion of a temporary temp volume.

 ::